cbracken/new-install/freebsd_install.md

 happens, install DRM from the `graphics/drm-kmod` port in the ports tree.

+### Configure keyboard layout

+In XWindows, the keyboard can be set using `setxkbmap`:

+    setxkbmap jp

+It can be permanently set by adding the above line to `.xinitrc`.

+To map Caps Lock into a control key:

+    setxkbmap -option ctrl:nocaps

+### Configure mouse

 To configure natural scrolling, create the file `/usr/local/etc/X11/xorg.conf.d/mouse.conf` with the following contents: